Mechanical-Advantage/AdvantageScope/docs/CUSTOM-CONFIG.md

 ## 3D Robot Models

 Files must follow the naming convention "Robot_NAME.json" and "Robot_NAME.glb".
-CAD files must be converted to gLTF (.glb).
+CAD files must be converted to glTF; see [this page](/docs/GLTF-CONVERT.md) for details.
 The JSON file must be in the following format:

 ```
 {